lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 ### Sending and Receiving Data

-You can define your own datatypes in C and send and receive those.
+You can define your own data types in C and send and receive those.
 Consider the [StructAsType](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/StructAsType.lf) example:

 ```lf-c
 reactor StructAsType {